s7minhas/victimization/notes/sample.md

+# 7/17/20

+empirical sample gets cut to only country-years that had at least one event based on our actor inclusion rules. this cut takes place in the 5_buildData.R file.

 # 7/3/20

 - notable change, drop fatality threshold for events because it is too stringent according to qualitative case checks, specifically sierra leone